makeabilitylab/physcomp/arduino/potentiometers.md

 #### How does the ADC actually work?

 But wait, you might wonder, how does the actual conversion from analog-to-digital work?
 This question is beyond the scope of our class (and even our own knowledge); however, from our research, we found that the ATmega328 uses a successive approximation ADC, which converts continuous analog signals via a binary search through all possible quantization levels before converging on a digital output for each conversion ([Wikipedia](https://en.wikipedia.org/wiki/Successive_approximation_ADC)).

-According to the ATmega328 datasheet, "the successive approximation circuity requires an input clock frequency between 50 kHz and 200kHz to get maximum resolution.
-If a lower resolution than 10 bits is needed, the input clock frequency to the ADC can be higher than 200 kHz to get a higher sample rate."
-See this [EE StackExchange discussion](https://electronics.stackexchange.com/questions/97606/analog-digital-conversion-clock-prescaling-atmega328p).
+According to the ATmega328 datasheet, "*the successive approximation circuity requires an input clock frequency between 50 kHz and 200kHz to get maximum resolution.
+If a lower resolution than 10 bits is needed, the input clock frequency to the ADC can be higher than 200 kHz to get a higher sample rate.*" See this [EE StackExchange discussion](https://electronics.stackexchange.com/questions/97606/analog-digital-conversion-clock-prescaling-atmega328p).

 <!-- TODO: even more interesting discussions about how for one ADC clock period, the ADC has to charge a capacitor that it uses to measure voltage on the input pin.
 See: https://www.avrfreaks.net/forum/minumum-current-required-analog-pin-atmega328 -->